 The floral pattern appears 24 times in the scroll.

 Every panel includes a single column, whereas in Gaster I type scrolls, there are two columns per panel.

 Some details were originally painted gold; at present, those parts are rather brown.

 Sketches in pencil are still noticeable.
 In some places, the original drawing is not colored.

 The background is painted in two different shades of pink color.

-There are not two identical endless knot patterns in the scroll.
+No two endless knot patterns in the scroll are identical.